dnasko/CASC/README.md

 =============================

-Welcome to CASC, an all-in-one CRISPR detection and validation program designed for use on metagenomic or genomic reads or contigs.
+Welcome to CASC, an all-in-one CRISPR detection and validation tool designed for CRISPR discovery in metagenomic or genomic reads or contigs.

-CASC, short for: "CASC Ain't Simply CRT", is a tool which will utilize a modified version of the CRISPR Recognition Tool (CRT) to call putative CRISPR spacers.
-CASC will then go on to leverage two BLAST databases to help validate these spacers in an effort to reduce the high false-positive rate.
+CASC, short for "CASC Ain't Simply CRT", is a tool which utilizes a modified version of the CRISPR Recognition Tool (CRT) to call putative CRISPR spacers.
+CASC then goes on to leverage two BLAST databases to help validate these spacers in an effort to reduce the high false-positive rate.

-If your input FASTA file does infact contain CRISPR spacer, CASC will output three files:
+If your input FASTA file contains at least one CRISPR spacer, CASC will output three files:

   * A FASTA file containing 'bona fide' or 'valid' CRISPR Spacers